 The Foundation Grants Committee understands the dramatic need for teaching materials, technology (computers, iPads, SmartBoards, etc), teaching aides, staff development, and books.
 However, the Foundation requires that any request for these types of materials be clearly linked and essential to the execution of the project being proposed and described in detail in the grant proposal.
 The Foundation also does not fund projects that are funded under the District’s annual operating budget, nor do we fund continuing education or development programs for teachers, staff, or administrators.
 Our role is to provided supplemental resources for projects that have the highest impact on students directly.

-Please do not submit a grant application requesting funds for any type of technology (computers, ipads, software, or other hardware), without consulting with the SCSD IT Department first to ensure that your request is compatible with District servers, wireless systems, security, or service contracts.
+Please do not submit a grant application requesting funds for any type of technology (computers, ipads, software, or other hardware), without written approval from the SCSD Information Technology Department to ensure that your request is compatible with District servers, wireless systems, security, or service contracts.
+The Foundation does not have the authorization to approve technology requests.
 The Grants Committee will consult with the District IT department after receiving your application so inquiring ahead of time will save time, and avoid having your application returned to you for revisions.
 The contact person in the IT Department is Andrew Cramer at: email@example.com (or) 435-4281.